The optimality of (stochastic) veto delegation: Introduction

 Our paper is mostly related to the literature on optimal delegation.
 Starting from Holmstrom~(1980), seminal works in this literature include Melumad and Shibano~(1991), Alonso and Matouschek~(2008), Kováč and Mylovanov~(2009), Amador and Bagwell~(2013), Kolotilin and Zapechelnyuk~(2019), etc. Variants of the delegation model have been used in political economy (Bendor et al., 2001; Krishna and Morgan, 2001), monopoly regulation and organization (Baron and Myerson, 1982; Aghion and Tirole, 1997), tariff policies (Amador and Bagwell, 2013), etc. Despite the vast body of existing literature, this paper is, to the best of our knowledge, the first to explore the one-shot \footnote{Frankel~(2006) and Chen~(2022) study the dynamic delegation problem with agent state-independent preferences.} optimal delegation problem where the agent has state-independent preferences.
 State-independent agent preferences imply that deterministic mechanisms are generally suboptimal.
 Specifically, if the agent's utility function is injective, no incentive-compatible deterministic mechanisms can elicit the agent's private information.
 The potential non-optimality of deterministic mechanisms in delegation has been demonstrated in previous studies, such as Kováč and Mylovanov~(2009, Section 4) and Kartik, Kleiner, and Van Weelden~(2021, Appendix~E).
 In the same paper, Kartik, Kleiner, and Van Weelden also provide a practical real-life example of using stochastic delegation in nominating judges.

 As we interpret our result as demonstrating the optimality of veto delegation, we discuss the relationship between this paper and the growing literature on veto delegation (Dessein, 2002; Marino, 2007; Mylovanov, 2008; Lubensky and Schmidbauer, 2018).
-The above-mentioned works differ from the optimal delegation literature as they focus on specific game forms of veto delegation--- the agent proposes some option and the principal either accepts it or rejects for an outside option.
+The above-mentioned works differ from the optimal delegation literature as they focus on specific game forms of veto delegation--- the agent proposes some option and the principal either accepts it or rejects it for an outside option.
 Fixing an exogenous outside option, Dessein~(2002) compares full delegation and veto delegation and shows that full delegation dominates veto delegation as long as the conflict of interest is not extreme.
+Lubensky and Schmidbauer~(2018) strengthen the result of Dessein (2002), demonstrating that full delegation is superior by explicitly characterizing the most informative veto equilibrium.
 Marino~(2007) challenges Dessein’s conclusion and shows the superiority of veto delegation in another setting with different assumptions of players’ preferences and prior distribution.
 Mylovanov~(2008) allows the outside option to be chosen endogenously and shows the equivalence of optimal delegation and optimal veto delegation.
-Lubensky and Schmidbauer~(2018) strengthens the result of Dessein (2002) that full delegation usually dominates by explicitly characterizing the most informative veto equilibrium.
 It is worth emphasizing that unlike those works mentioned above, we adopt a mechanism design approach and the veto delegation arrangement emerges as the principal’s optimal mechanism.
 Another important distinction is that in the above-mentioned works, the principal decides whether to veto or not after the agent’s proposal; however, in our paper the principal commits ex ante to his probability of veto conditional on the agent's proposal to ensure information provision from the extremely biased agent.